Sugar Land, TX Solar Panels

 Get a personalized solar analysis based on your actual home, energy usage, and roof characteristics.

-Get My Custom EstimateSolar Installations in Sugar Land
+Get My Custom EstimateSolar Panel Systems in Sugar Land

 Leasing Solar Panels

-Sugar Land residents served by CenterPoint Energy have access to Power Purchase Agreements (PPA) through Palmetto’s LightReach program.
-With a PPA, you pay for the solar power your system generates at a fixed rate per kilowatt-hour instead of a monthly lease payment.
+Sugar Land homeowners served by CenterPoint Energy can access Power Purchase Agreements (PPAs) through Palmetto’s LightReach program.
+With a PPA, you pay only for the electricity your solar panels generate at a set rate per kilowatt-hour—typically lower than your current utility rate—rather than making a large upfront investment.

 Go solar without the investment